 vbus do not connect

-Sebastian Reichel has written some instructions on device table, rooting
+has written some instructions on device table, rooting and install.

 Note that droid 4 has few limitations.
-The eMMC partitions are locked down,
+Some eMMC partitions are locked down,

-and changing them risks bricking the system.
+and changing the first two partitions risks bricking the system.
 So it's best

-to treat eMMC as a giant bootloader for kexec with just few usable partitions :) At least
+to treat eMMC as a giant bootloader for kexec with just few usable partitions :)

 Also note that droid 4's modem is locked to be usable only with verizon